 In a sense this was the engagement that led to the future teeth and toilets marriage.

-With the expert guidance from Healthabitat and working with the local NGO CHDS Nepal, the whole village was involved in a toilet and waste system construction program, using local skills, labour and management teams.
-Water was provided to the village by the local municipality.
+With the expert guidance from Paul Pholeros of Healthabitat and working with CHDS Nepal, a local NGO, the whole village was involved in a toilet and waste system construction program which used local skills, labour and management teams.
+Water was later provided to the village by the local municipality.

 The project was registered with the Rotary Australia World Community Service, through which tax deductible (in Australia) donations are processed.
 Donors are matched directly with families receiving the toilet systems, and other funds are used directly for the village and school dental programs.